KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/jquery-guide/play-with-jquery.md

 title: Play with jQuery
 ---

-In this chapter, we are going to
+## Goal
-  - Replace javascript with jQuery
+  - ⚡ Get used to jQuery

 ## Overview

-We learned in last chapter that jQuery is easy writing alternative of javascript.
+In last step, We learned that jQuery is easy writing alternative of javascript.

 So, let's replace existing code with jQuery.

 ##  Replace `onclick`, `innerHTML`, `style`

-The most important things is always googling.
+The most important things is **always googling**.

 ![jquery-replace-onclick-search](https://storage.googleapis.com/coderhackers-assets/the-complete-webdev-with-rails-2020/jquery-guide/jquery-replace-onclick-search.gif)